Generation & Spatial Topology Screening

 • Anchor coordinates

-• Attachment counts color code (1–3 lines per anchor)
+• Attachment classification (1–3 mooring lines per anchor)

 Engineering Significance